 The Theory of Everything is our attempt to unify different theoretical models to probe Nature.
 String Theory came out as the strongest candidate for such a unified approach.

 It has unexpectedly predicted the quantization of gravity with gravitons.
 So, why isn’t it the ultimate discovery?

 String Theory has produced numerous results, some of which may seem absurd or incomprehensible.
-For example, it predicts the existence of 10500 universes or a massive multiverse.
+For example, it has been used to predict the existence of 10500 universes or a massive multiverse.

 String Theory has been the object of interest in the media and popular science as much as in the scientific community for its counter-intuitive solutions.
-The biggest problem with String Theory, however, is that most of its predictions and notions can’t be tested with experiments as they require very high energy, which is currently not possible with probes we have.
+The biggest problem with String Theory, however, is that most of its predictions and notions can’t be tested with experiments, as they require very high energy, which is currently not possible with the tools we have.

-But String Theory is not just a theory but a revolution in the world of physics and it’ll always be a part of mainstream academia in one way or another.
-Theoretical physicists and popular faces of physics Brian Greene and Michio Kaku attest to this.
+But String Theory can also be thought of as a revolution in the world of physics, and it is likely to be a part of mainstream physics in one way or another.

 So, here is String Theory simplified.